samueljrains/header-helper/README.md

 Example
 =============

 Assuming you want to add a U.S state or territory field on your input form and your field is called 'state'.
-The add.ctp View would contain:
+The add.ctp and edit.ctp View would contain:

 ```
 <?php